How To Navigate Loss Of Appetite, Insomnia, And Other Physical Symptoms Of Anxiety

 Although the physical symptoms of anxiety can be overwhelming, therapists and doctors have a strong understanding of how to treat and manage these symptoms.
 If you’ve noticed a significant and prolonged shift in your appetite, insomnia, shortness of breath, headaches, or other bodily changes, the first step is to contact your doctor for medical advice.

-Outside the doctor’s office, a therapist can help you create a plan to manage both the physical and emotional side effects of anxiety.
+Outside the doctor’s office, a therapist can help you create a plan to manage both the physical and emotional side effects of anxiety and offer treatment like cognitive behavioral therapy.
 With a customized blend of coping skills and self-care strategies, you can combat the physical effects of anxiety and uncover your best self: physically, mentally, and in your most important relationships.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.